 Location: 337 E. Randolph, 312.742.3918.
 Hours: 6:00 am to 11:00 pm

-Golf 18 holes on a Chicago themed course and located in the picnic groves just south of the BP bridge.
+In summer golf 18 holes on a Chicago themed course and located in the picnic groves just south of the BP bridge.
 Hours 10AM-9PM $11.

 The field house has public restrooms and drinking fountains and offers Chicago Park District classes year round for a fee.